Lucecpkn/Tutorials/python_on_compute_canada/python_on_ComputeCanada.md

 python code_example_parallel.py $SLURM_ARRAY_TASK_ID
 ```
-Notice that we add a `--array=1-10` option, which means we multiplicate the program 10 times with different input coefficient = [1, 2, ..., 10], which is denoted in the system as the variable of name `$SLURM_ARRAY_TASK_ID`.
+Note that we add an `--array=1-10` option.
+It tells the scheduler to multiplicate the program 10 times with different input coefficient = [1, 2, ..., 10], which is denoted in the system as the variable of name `$SLURM_ARRAY_TASK_ID`.

 In the `.py` file we should also add a few lines to accept the input variable:
 ```